browserless/browserless/README.md

 - Easily upgrade and toggle between versions at the press of a button.
 No managing repositories and other code artifacts.
 - Never need to update or pull anything from docker.
 There's literally zero software to install to get started.
 - Scale your consumption up or down with different plans.
-We support up to 100 concurrent sessions at a given time.
+We support up to thousands of concurrent sessions at a given time.

 If you're interested in using this image for commercial aspects, then please read the below section on licensing.